-All appointments in the following titles are renewable.
 Appointments with these faculty titles do not carry tenure.

-1. Faculty Research Assistant
+1. Faculty Assistant

-The appointee shall be capable of assisting in research under the direction of the head of a research project and shall have ability and training adequate to the carrying out of the particular techniques required, the assembling of data, and the use and care of any specialized apparatus.
+The appointee shall be capable of assisting faculty in any dimension of academic activity and shall have ability and training adequate to the carrying out of the particular techniques required, the assembling of data, and the use and care of any specialized apparatus.
 A baccalaureate degree shall be the minimum requirement.
+Appointments to this rank are typically for terms of one to three years and are renewable for up to three years.
+After three years in rank, appointees who have performed satisfactorily should be eligible for appointment to an appropriate faculty position or encouraged to apply for a staff position.